 In 2023, Chicago Folklore Ensemble released their second album, Praner Alap: Meeting of Hearts, presenting songs by Rabindranath Tagore that the group performed in the show Our Gitanjali.
 The arrangements, created through a cross-cultural collaborative process, combine elements of Western classical music and jazz with Hindustani ragas and Bengali folk sounds.
-The album was mixed and mastered during the Covid-19 pandemic, and will be released in 2022, accompanied by a booklet with new translations of the Bengali lyrics and original artwork inspired by the songs.
+The album will be released in 2023, accompanied by a booklet with new translations of the Bengali lyrics and original artwork inspired by the songs.

 Chicago Folklore Ensemble is fiscally sponsored by Crossing Borders Music and can accept tax deductible donations to further its programming.